wp-plugins/wp-spamshield/readme.txt

 * Made some improvements to the spam blocking algorithm.
 * Made a number of various code and performance improvements.
 * Improved some of the error messages.
-* Fixed a couple bugs introduced in 1.7.9, including a bug in the contact form that incorrectly detected spam servers, and a compatibility issue with the new registration anti-spam feature and certain multisite configurations.
+* Fixed a couple bugs introduced in 1.7.9, including a bug in the contact form that incorrectly detected spam servers, and a compatibility issue with the new registration antispam feature and certain multisite configurations.
 This feature was rolled back while we look into the compatibility issues.
 * Made a few improvements to the blocked comment logging functionality.
 * Updated the spam filters.